HSG-Library/alma-job-runner/README.md

 ```
 TODO: WRITE COMMAND
 ```
-## How to configure and store the jobs
+## How to configure the jobs and where store the config files
 ### Job configuration files format
 Filename: `[any-name].conf` (files without the `.conf` extension will be ignored)